 [ Hearing ]

-Richard Gard is a conductor, teacher, and a performing musician from an early age.
+Richard Gard is a conductor, teacher, and performing musician.
 His professional activity is centered at Yale University since 2000, where he teaches “Hearing and Analysis” at the Yale School of Music and is director of Undergraduate and Secondary Music Lessons for the university.
 Gard earned his Masters and Doctoral degrees in choral conducting at Yale.

 Gard is also the director of music at St. Thomas More Chapel and Catholic Center at Yale, and founder of its Center for Music and Liturgy.
 As part of his duties at the Center, Gard is publisher of the Cloud Hymnal, an online music resource with a growing library of nearly 9,000 free liturgical musical works for churches.